 Family pets are sold as low as possible while working dogs fetch much higher prices and margins.
 As is the case with most dog breeds, an adult dog that has been professionally trained and is well

 Bull Terriers and Miniature Bull Terriers usually fetch a higher price than most dogs, in fact, they’re one of the most expensive dog breeds.
 Puppies that belong to a grand bloodline can fetch up to $1,600.
-Adult Bull Terriers that have been professionally trained and have excellent ancestral legacy can even go up to $5,000.
+Adult Bull Terriers that have been professionally trained and have an excellent ancestral legacy can even go up to $5,000.

 However, you must be practical when pricing your litter.
 Calculate the price based on the following factors:

 - The lineage of both the sire and the dam of the litter